vis-image-management/website/_pages/about.md

 title: Mission Statement
 permalink: /about
 comments: false
-image: assets/images/mission.png
 imageshadow: true
 ---

-It is is the mission of the Spatial Biology Association to improve disease outcomes by advancing the science, development, and application of spatial biology through our core values of interaction/integration, innovation, translation, and leadership in the field.
+It is is the mission of the group to advance the development and application of approaches for Visualization and Image Data Management through our core values of education, community, and collaboration.

-- **Education and Scientific Exchange:** Serve as the leading platform for education and establishing collaborations to build innovative technologies and computational methods for harnessing the power of spatial biology
-- **Standards:** Set and share standards for the field of spatial biology
-- **Science and Research:** Promote inter-disciplinary collaborations to drive the best research in spatial biology in order to understand the fundamentals of tissue development, organization, and disease progression.
-- **Leadership Development:** Cultivate the next generation of leaders and innovators in spatial biology
+Topics of interest for the group include:
+- **Educational and Scientific Exchange:** Exchange knowledge and learn about new visualization techniques in the fields of digital pathology and biomedical image analysis.
+Learn about emerging research and new standards.
+Identify opportunities to improve educational methods and resources.
+- **Community:** Get to know others who work on visualization and data management solutions in the field and learn about their goals.
+- **Collaboration:** Find common interests and research questions.
+Identify collaborative opportunities for joint work.
+Build opon the work (and tools, formats, libraries) of others synergistically.